 In partnership with the Village of Roslyn and Nassau County, the Roslyn Landmark Society launched a new campaign in 2016 to raise funds and seek grants to restore the historic grist mill.
-As of June 2018, with about $1.5 million secured for the restoration project, is expected to begin shortly, including raising the building to street level, stabilizing it, and restoring the exterior.
+As of June 2018, about $1.5 million is secured for the restoration project, including raising the building to street level, stabilizing it, and restoring the exterior.
+As of November 2018, the project is moving forward with some preparation work, such as asbestos abatement, at the interior.
 Stay tuned!

 Village of Roslyn, Nassau County